axelarnetwork/axelar-docs/pages/dev/solidity-utilities.md

 # Solidity Utilities

 To ease cross chain developement we have provided some solidity utilites.
 These can be found [here](https://github.com/axelarnetwork/axelar-utils-solidity).
-Each of these as well as their proposed use is detialed below.
+Each of these as well as their proposed use is detailed below.

 ## Constant Address Deployer